tomwpublic/hubitat_sonosButtons/README.md

 * ***Push* operations**

-    * Numbered buttons save HTTP queries and are executed when pressed by number.
+    * Numbered buttons are mapped to saved HTTP commands to the node server and are executed when pressed.
 See below for instructions on creating custom commands.
 Saved commands appear in the *buttonMap* entry on the device page.
     * The sonosButtons driver code also demonstrates how to enter default behaviors at the driver source code level for numbered buttons that do not have a custom command associated.
 Inspect the *push(buttonNumber)* command for examples.

 * **Creating custom button commands**